Why Publish on the Asset Store?

 How Do You Maintain a Unity Asset Store Product Long-Term?

 The real work starts after launch.
-Customers will open support tickets.
-Unity will release new versions that break things.
-You need to commit to maintaining your asset for as long as it's for sale.
 I recommend setting aside one day per month for each active asset.
 Address reported bugs within 48 hours, and update for each major Unity LTS release.
 A maintained asset with responsive support consistently earns 4–5 star reviews.
 A neglected one earns 1-star reviews that tank your sales permanently.

 What Are Realistic Income Expectations for Asset Store Publishers?